 Last month on Facebook, I mentioned that I was making pumpkin tamales.
 You all went wild for the idea!
 For some reason I thought that these were more well-known, but apparently not!

 The flavors come together perfectly.
-You can enjoy this for breakfast, lunch, dinner, desert, or anytime in between!
+You can enjoy these pumpkin tamales for breakfast, lunch, dinner, desert, or anytime in between!
 I eat these at least once per week and since you make such a HUGE batch, there is no reason not to have these little delights on hand in your freezer.
 (You can freeze the tamales uncooked).

-- • 4 sticks of organic butter, melted
+- 4 sticks of organic butter or butter substitute, melted

 - *You can increase the spices to your taste preferences.
 I actually use double the amounts listed but I like my tamales to really pack a pumpkin-pie type punch).